afloresep/afloresep.github.io/_pages/coursework.md

 author_profile: true
 ---

-Welcome to the coursework section!
+This is the coursework section.
 Here, you'll find my collection of notes, articles, and reflections on various topics related to **Machine Learning (ML)**, **Artificial Intelligence (AI)**, and **Computer Vision (CV)**.
 These resources are aimed at documenting my learning journey, especially during my PhD, and are meant to serve as a study guide for anyone delving into these exciting fields.

 ## TMAP
 A significant portion of my PhD work revolves around **TMAP**, a versatile tool in my research.
 To deepen my understanding of this tool, I’ve dedicated some time to exploring its concepts and implementation.
 The key topics involved, such as **Locality-Sensitive Hashing (LSH)** and **Min-Hashing**, are critical components of the larger framework.